imfycc/hexo-themes-yearn/README.md

 write wiki of themes

-test themes for others to use

 In the console to introduce my blog

 like acticle

 search style optimization

-The watermark image automatically

 article title add the anchor   github.com